jacobcantwell/amazon-lightsail-minecraft/README.md

 | WorldGuard | Lets players guard areas of land | https://dev.bukkit.org/projects/worldguard | -- |
 | Dynmap | A Google Maps-like map for your Minecraft server | https://dev.bukkit.org/projects/dynmap | Need to open port 8213 |

-## Setup a Minecraft: Bedrock Edition Server
+## Setup Minecraft: Bedrock Edition Server

 The current release of the Minecraft: Bedrock edition server software is an early alpha release and is released for evaluation purposes.